pletfix/docs/en/sessions.md

 <a name="method-regenerate"></a>
 #### `regenerate()` {.method}

-Any time a user has a change in privilege be sure to regenerate the session ID:
+Any time a user has a change in privilege be sure to regenerate the session id:

-    echo session()->regenerate();
+    session()->regenerate();

 > The `regenerate()` method also regenerates the CSRF token value.